guybedford/module-property-refined-proposal/spec.md

 > **GET_PACKAGE_CONFIG(requestPath: String, modulesDefault: Boolean): { main: String, format: String, packagePath: String }**
 > 1. For each parent folder _packagePath_ of _requestPath_ in descending order of length,
+>    1. If there is already a cached package config result for _packagePath_ then,
+>       1. If that cached package result is an empty configuration entry then,
+>          1. Continue the loop.
+>       1. Otherwise,
+>          1. Return the cached package config result for this folder.
 >    1. If _packagePath_ ends with the segment _"node_modules"_ then,
 >       1. Break the loop.
 >    1. If _packagePath_ contains a _package.json_ file then,